MendelBak/SendForHelp_ReactNative/SendForHelp/Readme.md

 ## General TODO

+- PRIORITY: Need to figure out how to prevent Push Notifications to users who opt out and how to persist that choice across app refresh or kill.
+- Upgrade to v6 of React Navigation.
+- Check all packages and upgrade if needed.
+- Install UI Kitten.
+Design and create layout (including nav. hamburger menu + sliding sidebar menu?), theme, color palette, etc.
+- Comment out Details page.
+- Work on user flow.
+(Users coming from clicking on notification.
+Heroes who are also Bystanders.
+Auto dial 911?)

 - Need to figure out way to determine if several calls for help in nearby vicinity are the same emergency.
 Timing + vicinity + prompt the user?
 - Handle if users don't turn on GPS during call event.
 - Create `Devices` collection to track user's devices.
 Store FCM token, since they are unique.
 One-to-many relationship with `users` collection.
 Allows notifications to be sent to specific users, if needed (primarily needed for peer-to-peer direct messaging)